 – Personalized Engraved Buckle Collars, with several styles to choose from, these are super cute collars for the doggie who wants to show off his unique style.

 – Jewel Series Rhinestone Collar, made just for the little pup that loves to be the center of attention.

 Gifts for Dog Lovers

 – Bottle Opener, with four cute dog-themed designs to choose from.

 – Paws & Bones Dog Food Mat, for the sloppy eater.

 – Custom ID tags for dogs or cats.
 Because every pet should be able to be found if lost!
 Plus, show your pride for your favorite sports team with these.

 – Signature Dog Breed ID Tags, available in gold or nickel-plated solid brass with over 100 breed silhouettes and 13 fonts.
 For the person who loves to display their favorite breed.

-– Custom Christmas Leather Padded Dog Collars, with four festive patterns to choose from.
+– Custom Christmas Dog Collars, with three festive patterns to choose from.
 Super cute for use around the holidays.

 Other ideas are to make your own homemade treats and package them up in a cute holiday-themed bag or basket.
 If you’re feeling super crafty and ambitious, you can even make your own custom pillows!
 Just get a photograph of the pet you want pictured, and get that print made onto fabric or canvas.
 Cut it out, get some stuffing, and sew it up.
 One DIY project I hope to attempt this year for my doggies-in-law are fleece scarves.